yiisoft/yii2-app-advanced/docs/guide/topic-shared-hosting.md

 ### Adjust sessions and cookies

 Originally the backend and frontend are intended to run at different domains.
 When we’re moving it all to the same domain the frontend and backend will be sharing the same cookies, creating a clash.
-It order to fix it, adjust backend application config
+In order to fix it, adjust backend application config
 `backend/config/main.php` as follows:

 ```php